 Joe Cotler grew up in Batavia, NY, and trained at his mother Robin Cotler’s dance studio, Images in Dance.
-He graduated from The University of the Arts in May 2009.
+He graduated from the University of the Arts in 2009.
 While at school, he had the opportunity to work with numerous choreographers, including Ronen Koresh and Paul Selwyn-Norton.
 Mr. Cotler has been a guest dancer with Brandywine Ballet since 2008.
+Some of Joe’s favorite roles with Brandywine are Snow King and Arabian in The Nutcracker.
 In addition to performing, he also teaches and choreographs for numerous studios in the Philadelphia area.
-Mr. Cotler is a member of Koresh Dance Company in Philadelphia since 2009 and is delighted to perform with Brandywine Ballet.
+Mr. Cotler has been a member of Koresh Dance Company in Philadelphia since 2009 and is delighted to perform with Brandywine Ballet.

-Tim Early is celebrating his 22nd consecutive season with Brandywine Ballet as a Principal Dancer.
-In addition to performing, Tim has choreographed for the company and has been on faculty at The Dance Center, the official school of the Brandywine Ballet.
+Tim Early is celebrating his 27th consecutive season with Brandywine Ballet as a Principal Dancer.
+In addition to performing, Tim has choreographed for the Company, and has been on faculty at The Dance Center, the official school of the Brandywine Ballet.
+Beginning in 2018, Tim also began a position as the Production Manager with Brandywine Ballet, working to coordinate all of the company's performance efforts.
 Highlights with the Company have been his performances in Nancy Page’s Dracula, Ronen Koresh’s Beyond the Steps, Balanchine’s Serenade, and Eddy Touissant’s Souvenance.
-Together with Donna Muzio, Mr. Early founded Brandywine Contemporary, a modern-based arm of Brandywine Ballet.
+Together with Donna L. Muzio, Mr. Early founded Brandywine Contemporary, the modern-based arm of Brandywine Ballet.
 He is co-director of the Philadelphia-based modern company Opus I Contemporary.
 He has choreographed for Lafayette College, Moravian College, and West Chester University.
-In addition, Mr. Early has headed the dance department at the Performing Arts Institute in Wilkes-Barre, PA, for the past ten years.
+In addition, Mr. Early has headed the dance department at Wyoming Seminary Summer Arts Program in Wilkes-Barre, PA, for the past 20 years.

 Jaime Lennon Louis